ChatGPT: How Customer Service Can Benefit From a GPT-3 Chatbot

 2. Reply to FAQs & educate without additional training

-Any business can connect its own Knowledge Database or simply parse the website content to make it a data source for a chatbot.
+Any business can connect its own database or simply parse the website content to make it a data source for a chatbot.
+That would make a knowledge base chatbot that doesn't require additional training.

 3. Write emails, reminders, and polite replies – anything that requires addressing a human.